 - 75% of the ticket price for flights with a 3,500+ km distance.

-Consider that these rights cover all flights within the European Union, as well as flights departing from or arriving in the European Union operated by airlines based in the EU.
+Keep in mind that these rights cover every flight within the European Union, as well as flights departing from or arriving in the European Union by airlines based in the EU.

 When Are You Not Entitled to Compensation?

-Unfortunately, there are situations, when passengers will not receive compensation for delayed or cancelled flights.
-Specifically, we talk about extraordinary circumstances that are beyond the airline’s control.
+Unfortunately, there are cases, when passengers aren’t eligible for compensation for cancelled or delayed flights.
+Particularly, we talk about extraordinary circumstances that are not within the airline’s control.
 A few examples are as follows:

 - Bad weather conditions and natural disasters;